Skip to content Skip to footer navigation

 Russell Hobbs Addison

-This reasonably-priced set probably won't win any design awards, but its simple, straightforward design means it won't go out of style.
+This set probably won't win any design awards, but its simple, straightforward design means it won't go out of style

-The Russell Hobbs Montana Kettle, for instance, scored 81% and costs just $70.
+The Russell Hobbs Montana Kettle and the Russell Hobbs Quiet Kettle, for instance, both scored 81% and cost just $70 and $60 respectively.
 However, if you just want to boil some water, then the Addison will do the job.

 smeg klf03crau